The Shetland Sheepdog Puppy Guide

-You'll also need a pair of Pet Grooming Scissors for trimming out the inevitable knots that form on long haired breeds.
+Buy a pair of Pet Grooming Scissors for trimming out the inevitable knots that form on long haired breeds.
 These also also good for trimming excessive fur growth between the paw pads and the lower back legs.
 You can use regular scissors too, of course—the main difference is pet scissors have rounded ends to prevent sudden jabs if your dog gets twitchy.

 16. A Slicker Brush

 The final part of the grooming process requires a pin brush like this Self Cleaning Slicker Brush.
-This removes tangles and debris from the outercoat, distributes the coat's natural oils, and gently stimulates the skin for improved blood circulation.
+It removes tangles and debris from the outercoat, distributes the coat's natural oils, and gently stimulates the skin for improved blood circulation.

 17. Dog Nail Clippers

 Dog nail clippers are very different from human nail clippers.
 They open much wider to cut the thick, curved tube-shaped claws with a guillotine style blade.
-Once a month you'll need to trim your dog's claws.
-These BOSHEL Dog Nail Clippers feature a safety guard to prevent you accidentally over-clipping and hurting your dog.
+About once a month, trim your dog's claws with Dog Nail Clippers that feature a safety guard to prevent you accidentally over-clipping and hurting your dog.

 18. Dog Shampoo

 The most you need to bathe your Sheltie is once a month.
-Like many dog breeds, Shetland Sheepdogs lick themselves clean.
-Shelties in particular tend to avoid swimming and rolling in animal poop which are the main culprits of bad smells.
+Shetland Sheepdogs lick themselves clean, and tend to avoid rolling in animal poop which are the main culprits of bad smells.

 19. De-Worming Tablets

 De-worming your Shetland Sheepdog puppy is essential.
-A single pill prevents parasitic worms setting up home in your dog's intestines and even his heart.
+A single pill prevents parasitic worms setting up home in his intestines and even his heart.
 I recommend SafeGuard 8 in 1 Canine Dewormer.
 Coat it in peanut butter and put it in the back of your puppy's mouth and he'll gobble it up.